Enchantment Area Wilderness Permits

 3. Obtain a daily “walk-in” permit during the lottery season.

-Only one permit for each of the 5 Enchantment zones will be issued in the walk up lottery.
-These are available daily (except Sundays) at the Wenatchee River Ranger District Office at 7:45 a.m.
+Only one permit per zone for the Core Enchantment, Colchuck, Stuart, and Snow lake zones will be issued in the walk up lottery.
+Five Eightmile/Carolines Lakes permits are allocated each day through the walk-up lottery.
+These are available daily (except Sundays) at the Wenatchee River Ranger District Office in Leavenworth at 7:45 a.m.
 These permits are limited and demand usually exceeds availability.
 It is not unusual to have 50 people or more present to enter the lottery during the peak season from July - Sept.
 If more people are present than permits available (usually the case), a drawing is held to distribute the permits.
 Because a drawing is held, there is no need to camp out at the front door or arrive ahead of time.
 However, please arrive by 7:30 a.m. as the drawing takes place promptly at 7:45 a.m.
 Late arrivals will NOT be able to participate in the drawing.
 If any of the advance reservation permits have not been sold ahead of time (from recreation.gov) these permits will be given out at this time as well.

 Our office is closed on Sundays.
 No drawing is held for walk-in permits on these days.
 Persons with advance reservations entering on those days should plan to print their permit online.